lovisaberggren/swe-sentiment-dataset/README.md

 ### Citation information

-If you use the dataset, please cite the following paper:
+If you use the dataset, please cite the following [paper](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1762861&dswid=4666):

-> Add paper when published.
+> Berggren, Lovisa.
+"Sentiment Analysis for Swedish: The Impact of Emojis on Sentiment Analysis of Swedish Informal Texts."
+(2023).

 Feel free to use the dataset for further research or hobby projects.